vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/7.0/VMware-vSphere-7-Virtual-Machine-Security-Parameters.md

 Desired Value: FALSE

-This parameter disables the 3D functionality available in the virtual machine graphics adapters to reduce potential attack surface for workloads that do not require 3D.
+This parameter controls the 3D graphics functionality available in the virtual machine graphics adapters.
+Set it to FALSE for workloads that do not need 3D to reduce the attack surface.
 It is also exposed as a checkbox in the virtual machine configuration UI.

 Scans for this parameter should not generate findings if the parameter is found and set to FALSE.